-Physical Conditions: In prisons there were no major reports of conditions that raised human rights concerns.
+Physical Conditions: There were no significant reports regarding prison center conditions that raised human rights concerns.
 Nonetheless, prisons were understaffed, with high prisoner-to-guard ratios.
 Facilities lacked adequate emergency exits.
 Cells were closed with individual padlocks.
 There were no emergency evacuation drills.

 Overcrowding was a problem in the detention centers connected to police stations and operated by police.
 Older buildings lacked adequate lighting and ventilation, with limited functioning sanitation facilities.
 Hygienic conditions were poor.
 Bad drainage led to flooding problems in some facilities.
 Police had no standard operating procedures for management of detention facilities.
-Each facility had its own rules.
 Police officers were assigned to detention facilities without any specialized training.
 Facilities lacked adequate guards, relying instead on regular duty police officers when additional assistance was necessary.
 Officers did not have adequate medical protective gear to handle detainees in need of medical attention.
 There were reported cases of communicable diseases in detention facilities.